Project Safe Neighborhoods

 Cases which arise from Project Safe Neighborhoods initiatives are considered a high priority.
 That is because federal, state and local Project Safe Neighborhoods partners favor federal prosecution whenever possible for multiple reasons.
 First, federal sanctions for gun crime are often more severe than those either available at the state level or likely to be imposed at the state level.
 Second, federal prosecution may include sanctions unavailable at the local level.
 Third, federal prosecution routinely results in pretrial detention for chronic offenders, speedier trial dates and stiffer sentences.
 More specifically, there is no probation or parole in the federal system.
 A common fear reported by young people arrested with a firearm is the possibility that their respective case might "go federal."
 Why?
 A person does "hard time for gun crime" if federal prosecution occurs.

-Assistant United States Attorney Thomas S. Rea has been designated as the Eastern District of Missouri’s Project Safe Neighborhoods Violent Crime and Anti-Gang Coordinator.
-Mr. Rea is responsible for the day-to-day operation of the initiative and monitoring of it.
-Mr. Rea may be contacted at 314.539.2200.
+Assistant United States Attorney Paul D'Agrosa has been designated as the Eastern District of Missouri’s Project Safe Neighborhoods Violent Crime and Anti-Gang Coordinator.
+Mr. D'Agrosa is responsible for the day-to-day operation and monitoring of the initiative.
+Mr. D'Agrosa can be contacted at 314.539.2200.

 Please visit the national Project Safe Neighborhoods web site at http://www.projectsafeneighborhoods.gov for additional information.